March 26, 2015

-With sparse crowds, nice temperatures and abundant wildflowers, spring is a great time to visit the park.
-Mid-June is the peak of wildflower season at Craters of the Moon.
+With sparse crowds, nice temperatures and abundant birds and wildflowers, spring is a great time to visit the park.
+Late May through mid-June is the peak of wildflower season at Craters of the Moon.
 Join us for the following special events:

-Bring a mountain bike and join us for a 22-mile tour of Goodales Cutoff…where the Pioneer Mountains meet the lava.
+Bring a mountain bike and join us for a tour of Goodales Cutoff…where the Pioneer Mountains meet the lava.
+This 22-mile ride covers relatively flat terrain along the old pioneer trail with part of the loop circling back on the highway.
+Mountain bikes are recommended due to soft sections of trail.
 Meet at the Visitor Center at 9 a.m.
+Ride is co-sponsored by the Pioneers Alliance.
 Call 208-726-7485 for reservations.
-Lunch in Carey after the ride!
+Bring water and snacks and join us for lunch in Carey after the ride!

 Join experts from the Idaho Falls Astronomical Society and experience the universe under our naturally dark skies.
 Enjoy a presentation about the night sky and Craters of the Moon's "unearthly" connections both nights in the campground amphitheater at 9:30 pm.
 Then head to the Caves Area parking lot for telescope viewing of the skies above.
 Call 208-527-1335 for more information.